Compare Fees and Rates of AFE, BullionVault & GoldMoney

 All three providers offer a sliding scale transaction fee schedule, where larger transactions have lower rates.
 However, only BullionVault maintains this sliding scale fee schedule for transactions accumulated over one calender year.
 The accumulated transaction volume is reset at the anniversary of your account opening date.

-GoldMoney does not currently charge any fees for a Sell transaction (although they may do so “under extreme market conditions”).
+GoldMoney does not currently charge any fees for a “Sell” transaction (although they may do so under extreme market conditions).

 2. Storage fees

 Both BullionVault and Goldmoney offer a sliding scale storage fees, where larger holdings have a lower rate.
 BullionVault’s storage fees are calculated based on total holdings across all vaults while GoldMoney applies the fees schedule separately for holdings in each vault.
-Both BullionVault and GoldMoney impose a minimum storage fee per month.
-When your metal holdings fall below their minimum thresholds, the monthly fees as a percentage of your holdings will be substantially higher.

 3. Managing your monthly storage fees